HenrikDK2/dotfiles/README.md

 - You should have sudo and git installed on your system.

-- The scripts only work with systemd-boot.
+- The bootloader script only work with systemd-boot.

 This project only considers my usage on an AMD machine, you might need to do some tweaking to get it working on your machine.